chrog/misc/import/README.md

 # import

-Student and teacher import lists
+Import lists for students and teachers.